Zendro-dev/Zendro-dev.github.io/api_graphql.md

 Although the search argument type depends on the data model name, the argument name will be always the same, _search_.

-EXAMPLE : Let's say we want to filter all the records which name has the substring *'test'*.
+EXAMPLE : Let's say we want to filter the first 100 records which name has the substring *'test'*.
 The proper query to perform this action would be:

 ```
 query {
-  records(search: {field: name, value:{ value: "%test%"}, operator: like}){
+  records(search: {field: name, value:{ value: "%test%"}, operator: like}, pagination: {limit: 100}){
     name
     description
   }